How To Avoid GDPR Violation With Your Internal Communications Strategy

 • Location information and IP addresses

-Companies found in breach of GDPR regulations can face severe penalties, with fines up to €20 million or 4% of annual global turnover, whichever is higher.
+Companies found in breach of GDPR can face severe penalties, with fines up to €20 million or 4% of annual global turnover, whichever is higher.
 While there have been limited cases of major penalties to date, the potential financial and reputational damages are substantial.

 Furthermore, GDPR’s influence extends beyond Europe.
 For example, in June 2018, California passed the California Consumer Privacy Act, echoing GDPR’s consumer protections.

-Who needs to comply with GDPR?
+Who needs to comply with GDPR regarding data subjects?

 The European Commission states that "the GDPR applies if”: